Co-dfns/Co-dfns/README.md

     Array ← Name codfns.EXA Codfns_Array

 Used to extract an array from Co-dfns.
-It will take a pointer to a Co-dfns array and the type of that array, and will free the array from the Co-dfns space and return that array as its result in the form of a normal Dyalog array.
+It takes a pointer to a Co-dfns array and the type of that array.
+It returns a normal Dyalog array that is equivalent to the Co-dfns array.

 #### codfns.FREA